Ida B. Wells

-Ida B. Wells (full name: Ida Bell Wells-Barnett) (July 16, 1862 – March 25, 1931) was an American investigative journalist, educator, and early leader in the civil rights movement.
+Ida Bell Wells-Barnett (July 16, 1862 – March 25, 1931) was an American investigative o journalist, sociologist, educator, and early leader in the civil rights movement.
 She was one of the founders of the National Association for the Advancement of Colored People (NAACP).
-Wells dedicated her lifetime to combating prejudice and violence, the fight for African-American equality, especially that of women, and became arguably the most famous Black woman in the United States of her time.
+Wells dedicated her career to combating prejudice and violence, and advocating for African-American equality—especially for women.